timmyxfl/timmyxfl/README.md

 - <b>CompTIA A+</b>
   - I finished the Codecademy CompTIA A+ 1201 course in May of 2026. ✅
   - Just completed the <a href="https://www.cbtnuggets.com/it-training/comptia/a-plus-core-1">CBTNuggets Comptia A+ course</a> this July. ✅
+    - <a href="https://imgur.com/gallery/cbtnuggets-completion-jN5E96A">Imgur link to certificate of completion.</a>
   - Next, I plan on taking the TotalSem and Jason Dion 1201 courses on Udemy.
   - Before the test, I am going to do the practice tests by Professor Messer.